-30 million each

-- income to \$1 million dollars each Lim lion today) (abou - \$5 million dollars each nit inhem about \$60 m.
-Jon today) - darantee every family an annual income of \$2,000 (or one-third the national average) - .
-Free college education and vocational training 2ld-age pensions for all persons over 60 rans benefits and healthcare - hour work week + 4 weeks holiday - .
-A four week vacation for every worker

-'Share our Wealth' clubs had 7.5 million members

-Long had his own newspaper to spread the message, whilst other newspapers said he was a 'communist', fascist dictator' and 'hick'.
+Assassinated 10 Sept, 1935 aged 42 Huey Long 'Share our Wealth' - .
+Limit personal fortunes at \$50 million each (about \$600 million today) - .
+Limit annual income to \$1 million dollars each (about \$12 million today) - .
+Limit inheritances to \$5 million dollars each (about \$60 million today) - .
+Guarantee every family an annual income of \$2,000 (or one-third the national average) - .
+Free college education and vocational training - .
+Old-age pensions for all persons over 60 - .
+Veterans benefits and healthcare - .
+A 30 hour work week + 4 weeks holiday - .
+A four week vacation for every worker 'Share our Wealth' clubs had 7.5 million members Long had his own newspaper to spread the message, whilst other newspapers said he was a 'communist', fascist dictator' and 'hick'.

-Father Coughlin 'Social Justice campaign'

-After Huey Long died Father Coughlin he urged his supporters to join him in his Social Justice Campaign.
-He was 'for all people' and against big business and government and was a famous anticommunist

-He became a radio host and was well known across the USA.
+Father Coughlin 'Social Justice campaign' After Huey Long died Father Coughlin he urged his supporters to join him in his Social Justice Campaign.
+He was 'for all people' and against big business and government and was a famous anti communist He became a radio host and was well known across the USA.
 He spoke against the KKK, who threatened to punish him.
 At the beginning of the New Deal he supported F. D. Roosevelt, but after 2 years he said FDR was too capitalist.
 Father Coughlin become more involved in trade unions and supported greater worker rights.
 Some said he was against so many things that he was anti-American.

-USA

-.
+USA .
 Prohibition .